lokal-ninja/maine/content/cities/presque-isle/merchants-on-the-corner.md

 ---
-title: "Merchant's On The Corner"
+title: "Merchants On The Corner"
 url: /presque-isle/merchants-on-the-corner/
 shop: gift
 ---